 “Why, no, I haven’t,” Ora said.
 Later, she came to the Wimpee house and brought the tin with evidence of tampering.
 Mary checked to see everything was still there.
 Everything was still there.
 On her way out, Juliana accused Ora of poisoning Mary.

 A Disappearing Act

 Ora stormed off and wasn’t heard from until Juliana came over after finding that the cow had gotten sick, too.
 She started questioning the McKees’ cook on where Ora was.
 The cook didn’t know, but then Ora called out the front door to Juliana, she let her in.
 Juliana asked what she used to poison Mary, so the doctor can know how to treat it.
 Or Mary will die, and Ora will hang.
 So Ora admitted to poisoning her with “Get-There Rat Poison.”
-“Get-There: When you need someone to get There slowly but surely.
-Get-There Rat Poison.”
+(I imagine he tagline to be: “Get-There: When you need someone to get there slowly but surely.
+Get-There Rat Poison.”)

 Well the cow died.
 No surprise, with a diet of trash and whiskey-based, arsenic-laced liquids.
 It’s no surprise, then that after two weeks, so did Mary.
 During this time, Ora disappeared.
 Hot on her tail was the local detective, who eventually caught up to her at one of her parents’ places in New Smyrna, where he arrested her and boarded the train with her.
 She willingly went, declaring she fled in fright as the rumor against her increased.